City : Career Elevator : Working With Others

 Asking for help

 Remember, don’t be afraid to ask for help if you really don’t understand something, just be careful not to ask whilst your manager is in the middle of a hugely important meeting!

 They'll be happy to help you understand and learn but sometimes you can trust your initiative - remember your manager and collegues may often be very busy and won't be able to help right away.
 Once you get more comfortable in your job using your judgement to solve problems will become second nature!

 If you do something wrong it's usually not as bad as you think - mistakes happen!
 Just make sure you let your manager and colleagues know what has happened as soon as possible, and learn from your mistakes.

 If you’re in a company that has a number of different departments, make sure that you use the experts when you need to.

-If you are working on a project that has elements of marketing then by all means ask someone in the marketing department for advice.
-Don’t try and get them to do your job for you, but they will probably be more than happy to go over anything you don’t understand.
+If you are working on a project that has elements of marketing then by all means ask someone in the marketing department for advice!
+They won't be able to do your job for you, but they will probably be more than happy to go over anything you don’t understand.

 Customers / Clients

-Arguing or becoming defensive is never helpful – try to keep calm and remain professional.
+Arguing or becoming defensive is never helpful, so try to stay calm and remain professional.
 Just think how you would like to be treated if you were the customer in that situation.
-If you think there might be a personality clash do you have a colleague who can step in for you?
+Almost every difficult situation can be solved without confrontation.